 Defra’s aim for Water Framework Directive is to integrate programmes of work that tackle environmental issues at the catchment scale.
 In order for this to be achieved a delivery framework is required that is able to locate and pull together the different strategic frameworks and statutory and non-statutory stakeholders.
 The WILD Project proposal uses the Integrated Local Delivery (ILD) framework developed by FWAG SW and CCRI (Short et al 2010 research funded by Natural England).

 ILD seeks to value and respect local knowledge and the resources of local stakeholders and inspire them to take action to contribute to the protection of their local environment at a farm and parish level.
 Crucial to this process is that Project Officers are employed by an independent third party organisation who have a broad knowledge of the range of environmental drivers, initiatives and programmes relevant to the area.
 The Project Officers can offer advice, and signpost local stakeholders to appropriate management activities and funding sources.
-The result is that WFD is integrated into a wider set of environmental objectives at the catchment scale, and where relevant, integrated into wider socio economic agendas and community led plans.
+The result is that WFD is integrated into a wider set of environmental objectives at the catchment scale, and where relevant, integrated into wider socio-economic agendas and community led plans.
 ILD can build on the strengths of existing areas of partner expertise and projects by bringing them together and delivering more from less.
 The approach reduces duplication and the likelihood of competing objectives.
 The establishment of a local management group is important in sustaining and embedding management tasks at the local level.

 The WILD project proposes to carry out farm visits across the project area, visiting 100 farms and small holdings per year.
 The Project Officers will use specialist skilled facilitation to enable WFD delivery that also benefits farm businesses, while also achieving multi objective delivery.
 This will enable and contribute to the development of community and environmental resilience, with positive behaviour change and the practical uptake of environmentally sensitive farming helping to contribute to the delivery of EU Directive targets. http://ec.europa.eu/environment/pubs/factsheets.htm It will integrate both the top down statutory requirements (such as Water Framework Directive) with a bottom up approach that enables the release of local capacity and resources of farmers and individuals within the community to contribute in a positive way to the protection of their own local environment.
-Please see Community Engagement Flow Diagram Appendix 3
+Please see Community Engagement Flow Diagram Appendix 3.

 Project partners